stefanosAgelastos/IaCexample/README.md

 # Intro and setup

-Just read the intro to terraform, cool name.
+Just read the intro to terraform, cool and appropriate name.
 I read about the use cases they portray.
 ### Setup
-I am downloading the Terraform CLI tool, set path, run `terraform`, good
+I am downloading the Terraform CLI tool, set path and run `terraform`, all good.

 Okay, first I'm gonna make myself a new AWS account.